mate-academy/jv-web-practice/README.md

 - Create a new controller: Implement creating a driver
 - Create a new controller: Display all drivers
 - Create a new controller: Implement creating a manufacturer
-- Create a new controller: Implement creating a car (with no drivers by default)
+- Create a new controller: Implement creating a mate.controller.car (with no drivers by default)
-- Create a new controller: Implement adding driver to car.
+- Create a new controller: Implement adding driver to mate.controller.car.

 HINT: while implementing the last requirement, create just two fields on JSP where you will pass corresponding id values.
 You can redirect to `/index` page or any other page after your business login in `doPost()` method is applied.

-### Example how to implement adding driver to car:
+### Example how to implement adding driver to mate.controller.car:
 ```java
 public class AddDriverToCarController extends HttpServlet {
     private static final Injector injector = Injector.getInstance("mate.academy"); // be careful with copy-paste